taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 The drums all come to a halt, and all of the concentric circles except the innermost lean in sharply on that last booming beat, hands all stretched towards Min, fingers shaking.

 Jina, Majhee, Amadou, and Maraba stand up and pick up the metal hoop.
 They hold it in place as Min steps onto the curving metal, hands pushing against the hoop above her head.
 Then they strap Min's ankles and wrists to the metal hoop.

-**"Once a member of the Automata has earned their subdermal shield, they must spend at least a year living in the Underground Cities to the south of the Red Zone, amongst the over-crowded, under-educated, poorly fed 'mole people', in order to understand why the Automata risk life and limb re-growing the once great Amazon Rainforest."**

 ### Page 3